 Web search

 The default Nylas setup connects a single email account via environment variables.
-To connect multiple accounts — each with its own outbound behaviour — define them inconfig/local.yaml using channel_accounts.email.
+To connect multiple accounts, define them inconfig/local.yaml using channel_accounts.email.

 env:VAR_NAME to reference environment variables rather than inlining credential values directly in the YAML file.